← All Stories

 Sedna, Goddess of the Sea

-There are many versions of this story.
-The details shift depending on where in the Arctic you heard it.
+That is who she is.
+How she got there is the older story, the Sedna Inuit legend told across the Arctic in versions that disagree about almost everything except the ending.
+The details shift depending on where you heard it.
 But all of them start the same way: a young woman, a marriage she did not want, and a stranger who was not what he appeared to be.

 Sedna was particular.
 She had turned down every suitor her father brought to her.
 This was a problem.
 In a small community on the Arctic coast, a daughter of marrying age who keeps saying no is a complication that gets harder every winter.
 Her father needed this sorted.